caspervanengelenburg/OptimalTextures/blog.md

 Next a binary mixing mask is introduced with the percentage of ones corresponding to the blending value.
 This mask is used to mix between the two interpolated style features.
 When the blend value is low, the majority of pixels in the feature tensor will be from the first style's feature tensor, when it's high the majority comes from the second style.

 This is repeated at each depth in the VGG autoencoder.
 These doubly blended feature targets are then directly used in the rest of the optimization, which proceeds as usual.

+COMMENT CASPER: a lot of steps here.
+You could, as you did in an earlier section, itemize it.
+Becomes more obvious in that way.

 #### Mask-guided synthesis
 The final application of optimal textures is mask-guided synthesis.
 In this task, a style image, style mask, and content mask are used as input.
 The parts of the style image corresponding to each label in the style mask are then synthesized in the places where each label is present in the content mask.